doubledherin/gatsby-p5-starter/README.md

     This will create a new Gatsby project based on a clone of this repo.

-2.  **Start developing.**
+2.  **Set up your Github repo.**

     Navigate into your new site’s directory and start it up.

     ```sh
     cd <your-project-name>
-    gatsby develop
     ```

-    You'll see that Git is already initialized in your repo.
-To push to Github, **create a new repository on Github** and then add it as the origin remote locally with
+    You'll see that Git is already initialized in your local repo.
+To push to Github, create a new repository on Github (best to make it have the same name as your local repo) and then add it as the origin remote locally with

     ```sh
     git remote add origin <url-of-your-github-repo>
     git push -u origin master
     ```

-    You should only need the `-f` (force push) tag the first push.

-3.  **Open the source code and start editing!**
+3.  **Fire it up!**

+    ```sh
+    gatsby develop
+    ```

     Your site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is GraphiQL, a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `<your-project-name>` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!
+    Notice that you also have hot reloading out of the box: make an edit to `src/pages/index.js`.
+Save your changes and the browser will update in real time.

     Hot reloading is hot hot hot.

 ## 💫 Deployment to Github Pages